cdn-lnk/pkmn-genII-moveset-guide/README.md

 # Moveset notes for pokémon gen II

-This is a work in progress.
+This is a work in progress,
-For the latest version see https://github.com/cdn-lnk/pkmn-genII-moveset-guide
+for the latest version see https://github.com/cdn-lnk/pkmn-genII-moveset-guide

 ## Stats

-* __Start with base stats__: A level 100 shuckle with max individual and effort values has 118 special attack while an abra with zero individual and effort values has the same 118 special attack at level 54.
+* __Start considering base stats__, a level 100 shuckle with max individual and effort values has 118 special attack while an abra with zero individual and effort values has the same 118 special attack at level 54.

-* __Think in terms of effective stats__: A pokémon with 200 attack using a move with power of 25 has equivalent damage to a pokémon with 100 attack using a move with power of 50.
+* __Think in terms of effective stats__, a pokémon with 200 attack using a move with power of 25 has equivalent damage to a pokémon with 100 attack using a move with power of 50.
 Similarly, 200 hp pokémon with 100 defense is roughly the same as 100 hp pokémon with 200 defense.

-#fixme:
+A good approximation is:

-$$\text{effective attack} = power \times attack$$
+$$\text{effective attack} \approx power \times attack$$

 $$\text{effective defense} \approx hp \times defense$$

-* __Focus on special OR physical attack, not both__: Select moves that fit whichever is higher.
+* __Focus on special OR physical attack, not both__, choose moves that fit whichever is higher.
   * What if your physical attack is higher than you special attack, and following this advice you only learn physical moves, what happens when your opponent uses a pokémon with very high physical defense but very low special defense?
 You change to a pokémon with high special attack.

-* __HP is better than defense__: Sometimes it is hard to predict what moves your opponent has, since hp doesn't split in special and physical it is preferable over defense.
+* __HP is better than defense__, it may be hard to predict what moves your opponent has, since hp doesn't split in special and physical it is preferable over defense.

-  * Note that there are types that only have physical (or special) weaknesses, this gives them an preference for a certain type of defense.
+## Role

+* __Know your role!__ Choose a role that match the pokemon status.

-* __Know your role.
-Sweeper__: Combines high speed with high effective attack.
+* __Sweeper__: combines high speed with high effective attack.
 Usually fragile and dependant on type advantage and STAB.
 Powerfull moves are preferable over moves with many power points.
   * They don't tend to survive the rounds needed to do proper stage buffs (e.g.: belly drum) themselves, but they are great combos with batton pass if someone else can setup the stats for them.

-* __Know your role.
-Wall__:

-Combines high speed and effective defense.
+* __Wall__: combines high speed and effective defense.
 Leads to longer battles, great holders of utility moves and baton pass since have plenty of a time to setup.

-* __Know your role.
-Tank__:

-Combines, high effective attack and effective defense, tends to longer battles.
+* __Tank__: combines, high effective attack and effective defense, tends to longer battles.

 * __Choose moves based on roles__: A sweeper with no strong moves or a wall without utilities are bad strategies.